hackerspider1/EchoPwn/README.md

 # EchoPwn
-#### This is a recon tool which allows you to discover the subdomains used by a target web application on both client and server side.Then runs Dirsearch on the resulted text file.
-It can also scans for open ports using NMAP and runs crawler on every live Host.
+#### This is a recon tool which allows you to discover the subdomains used by a target web application on both client and server side.
+Afterwards, it runs dirsearch on the resulted text file.
+It can also scan for open ports using NMAP and finds hidden parameters on every live Host.

 ![EchoPwn](https://github.com/hackerspider1/echopwn/blob/master/echopwn.png)